-Utility clearance will be conducted by Gabreski ANGB with input from the AECOM field team.
-AECOM or its drilling subcontractor will contact "Dig Safely New York", the New York one-call utility clearance contractor.
-Dig information can be input into the system on-line at www.digsafelynewyork.com/or by calling 811.
-AECOM will also complete the utility clearance request (AF Form 103) and submit it to the Base Civil Engineer and/or Base Environmental Manager at least five business days before site activates begin.
-A site walk will be scheduled with the appropriate Gabreski ANGB personnel to mark out locations of subsurface activities.
+Utility clearance will be conducted by Hancock ANGB with input from the AECOM field team.
+AECOM or its drilling subcontractor will contact "DigSafely New York" one-call utility clearance contractor.
+AECOM will also contact the Base Civil Engineer and/or Base Environmental Manager at least five business days before site activates begin.
+A site walk will be scheduled with the appropriate Hancock ANGB personnel to mark out locations of subsurface activities.
 All field work will be coordinated with the Base Environmental Manager and/or his/her designee.